fsantanna-no/gals/src/kt/README.md

 synchronized and that communication between them takes time.
 Our approach is to delay the occurrence of events so that all processes receive them in time and can reproduce the logical ticks in the exact same way.

+Our solution, entitled `gals`, relies on a central server to coordinate clients that represent the distributed processes.
+The client and server are always the same and are shipped with the `gals` software distribution.
+The actual application must be implemented by the user of `gals` and communicates with the clients through a simple TCP API to receive and generate events.
+We also ship a sample application that generates random events and dumps the logical ticks in the screen.

 ## Install